r-mccole/Hubble/scripts/README.md

+# Running Script Code
-For each script to run properly, copy and paste the file contents in its entirety directly into the Hubble interactive terminal.
+For each script code block to run properly, copy and paste the file contents as directed in the script comments directly into the Hubble interactive terminal.